civicrm/civicrm-dev-docs/docs/extensions/payment-processors/create.md

 ### Populate Help Text on the Payment Processor Administrator Screen
 To populate the blue help icons for the settings fields needed for your payment processor at **Administer -> System Settings -> Payment Processors** follow the steps below:

-1. Add a template file to your extension with a `{htxt id='$ppTypeName-live-$fieldname'}` section for each settings field you are using for example, help text for the user-name filed for a payment processor with the name 'AuthNet' would look like:
+1. Add a template file to your extension with a `!#twig {htxt id='$ppTypeName-live-$fieldname'}` section for each settings field you are using.

+    **Example:**

+    The help text for the `user-name` field for a payment processor with the name 'AuthNet' would be implemented with code like this:

     ```twig
 {htxt id='AuthNet-live-user-name'}